leeroybrun/chrome-shazify/README.md

 ### Roadmap for 0.2.0

 - Create TagService in Angular side
-    - Prevent relaunching tags updating when we sync, close and open again -> should be OK
     - Try tags updating refresh (interval) on Windows
 - Add analytics
 - When "Export logs", close perviously opened log tab or reload ?